 When moving these animals they must be recorded individually on your movement document (ARAMS-1, in paper or electronic form) unless you are moving them between premises that are part of your county parish holding (CPH) number and within a 10 mile radius of your 'point of business' (usually the postal address of your main animal handling point) or you move them through a central point recording centre (CPRC).
 These sheep will generally be your breeding stock but may also be sheep you keep for whatever reason beyond 12 months of age (including pets).

 You do not need to electronically identify sheep that were already officially identified before 31 December 2009; neither do you need to record these animals individually in your holding register.
-However, as of 1 January 2015, the requirement to record individual animal numbers on movement documents (ARAMS-1) extended to the historic flock.
+However, on 1 January 2015, the requirement to record individual animal numbers on movement documents (ARAMS-1) extended to the historic flock.

 There are different rules for sheep destined for slaughter within 12 months of birth.